-We are excited to release our latest Market Report, analyzing the Q3 performance of this year compared to the same time frame during 2020.
+We are excited to release our latest Market Report, analyzing the 1st Quarter performance of 2022 compared to the same time frame during 2021.
 The following is a short overview of the current market in Southwest Colorado, highlighting a few notable themes.

 Buyers in Durango continue to compete for listings in Southwest Colorado due to low inventory setting the stage for what could become another year of increased home prices.